alex-davies/wedblob/README.md

-#Our wedding webiste
+#Our wedding website

-We am getting married, and this is a site announcing it to the world, and more importantly to the attendees.
+We are getting married, and this is a site announcing it to the world, and more importantly to the attendees.

 ##Design
 All design was done by my amazing bride.
 Without her both this site and the wedding day would have not been possible